napari/docs/docs/plugins/testing_workshop_docs/Pytest-testing-frameworks.md

 ## Parametrization
 Another very useful tool pytest provides is parametrization.

 We've tested these functions with a single value.
 We need to be more thorough.
 Pytest allows us to parametrize tests.
-We decorate our function with `@pytest.mark.parametrize` and pass the decorator a parameter name, mark, as a string, and a list of values for which we’d like to run the test function.
+We decorate our function with `@pytest.mark.parametrize` and pass the decorator a parameter name, `mark`, as a string, and a list of values for which we’d like to run the test function.
 Note that we pass in 50 as an edge case; it's the lowest mark that will pass.

     def get_grade_from_mark(mark):
         if mark > 50